tlevine/www.thomaslevine.com/content/!/moments-of-a-function/index.md

 Read it like this: The second ($$\mu_2$$) central moment is $$\sigma^2$$.

 Some moments always have a particular value.
-For example, the zeroth central moment is always one.
-(We plug zero into the central moment formula for $$n$$, and we wind up taking the expected value of a bunch of ones.
+For example, the zeroth central moment is always one; we plug zero into the central moment formula for $$n$$, and we wind up taking the expected value of a bunch of ones.
-Some of the moments have special names. $$\mu$$ is the mean,
+Some of the moments have special names; $$\mu$$ is the mean,
 $$\sigma^2$$is the variance, $$\gamma_1$$is the skewness,
 and $$\gamma_2$$is the kurtosis.